MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-overview.md

 ms.subservice: ready
 ---

-# Data management and analytics scenario data lake services overview
+# Data management and analytics scenario Azure Data Lake services overview

 We recommend you provision three [Azure Data Lake Storage Gen2](/azure/storage/blobs/data-lake-storage-introduction) accounts within a single resource group, similar to the `data lake services` resource group described in [Azure data management and analytics scenario architecture data landing zone overview](../architectures/data-landing-zone.md).
 Each of the three data lakes within a data landing zone stores data in one of its three transformation stages: raw data, enriched and curated data, and workspace data.
 [Data products](../architectures/data-landing-zone-data-products.md) should only consume from the data lake that contains enriched and curated data.